harbaum/galagino/README.md

 Galagino runs fluid and plays perfectly.
 Still a few things could be optimized.

 * Displays allowing for 80MHz SPI clock could run the video at full 60Hz
-* The SPI display update could be done using DMA which would significantly reduce the load on ESP32 core 0
+* ~~The SPI display update could be done using DMA which would significantly reduce the load on ESP32 core 0~~ done
 * VGA output could be used to drive a VGA screen
 * The ESP32's bluetooth could be used to connect to a wireless gamepad
 * Galagino could be ported to the [Raspberry Pi Pico and the DVI sock](https://picockpit.com/raspberry-pi/raspberry-pi-pico-video-output/)